konsnos/Command-Line-Lottery/README.md

 # README #

-Lottery program for command line.
+Lottery program working in command line.

 ### What is this repository for? ###